pebender/alexa-for-lg-webos-tv/doc/installation.md

 The Alexa skill must be able to validate the TLS certificate as well as be able to extract from the certificate the web server's Fully Qualified Domain Name (FQDN).
 Services such as [no-ip](https://www.noip.com) provide free FQDNs that will point to a dynamically assigned IP address.
 Services such as [Let's Encrypt](https://letsencrypt.org) provide free TLS certificates.

 Because LG webOS televisions advertise their capabilities using the Simple Service Discovery Protocol (SSDP), the bridge listens on port 1900 for SSDP messages.
 There is [SSDP DDoS attack](https://www.ncsc.gov.ie/emailsfrom/DDoS/SSDP/).
-Therefore, be sure that none of the SSDP ports, including 1900, are not accessible from the internet.
+Therefore, be sure that none of the SSDP ports, including 1900, are accessible from the internet.